 - Keep applying cool (not cold) water to the burns, until the burning sensation subsides, this could take up to 40 minutes in some cases

-- Remove all clothing and other items such as jewellery which came into contact with the harmful chemical
+- Remove all clothing and other items such as jewellery that came into contact with the harmful chemical

 - Do not use any kind of cream or ointment to treat the burns